-I-192, Application for Advance Permission to Enter as Nonimmigrant
+I-192, Application for Advance Permission to Enter as a Nonimmigrant

-This form allows inadmissible nonimmigrant aliens to apply for advance permission to temporarily enter the United States.
+Use this form if you want to apply for advance permission to temporarily enter the United States and you are an:

-Note: If you are seeking admission under the Visa Waiver Program (VWP) pursuant to INA section 217, you should NOT file this form.
-Aliens from VWP countries who are inadmissible must apply for a nonimmigrant visa at a U.S. Embassy or consulate for authorization to travel.
-You should contact the appropriate U.S. embassy or consulate if you have any questions regarding your admissibility under VWP.
+If you are seeking admission under the Visa Waiver Program (VWP) under INA section 217, you cannot file this form.
+Instead, you must apply for a nonimmigrant visa at a U.S. Embassy or Consulate for authorization to travel.
+You should contact the appropriate U.S. Embassy or Consulate if you have any questions regarding your admissibility under the VWP.

 Inadmissible Nonimmigrant Already in Possession of Appropriate Documents: